Ministries of the church

 Join us for a meal:

 Annual Turkey Dinner.
 Meet your family and friends at church and enjoy a traditional turkey dinner with all the trimmings and dessert.
+The dinner is usually held the last weekend in September.

 Planning the 2017 Turkey Dinner

 Spaghetti Dinner – It seems like the entire community gathers for this dinner.
 It is a great time to meet and share a meal with community friends you might not see very often.
+See photos.

 2nd Wednesday of the month, 5:00 to 7:00 PM